50 Unhealthiest Foods You Could Ever Buy at the Supermarket

 Caesar salad kit

 “Many premade salad kits are fat, salt, and calorie landmines,” says Somer.
 “One leading brand, for example, says that there are three servings in a bag.
 Each little serving (1.5 cups) is 170 calories and 15g of fat!
 Use the entire salad dressing pouch and croutons on your salad, and you’re consuming more calories than you’d get in a Quarter Pounder with Cheese.”
-Try these healthy salad recipes instead.
+Check out the 13 foods you should never eat raw.

 “All-Fruit Jam and Regular Jam are the same, and some all-fruit jams even have more calories,” says Somer.
 “Both list whole fruit as the first ingredient—the only difference is that regular jam